ErikArabyan/Authorization/readme.txt

 python manage.py makemigrations main python manage.py migrate

-if afther this steps you will have errors comment core/urls.py admin path and settings.py 28 row (#'django.contrib.admin',)
+if afther this steps you will have errors with registration comment core/urls.py admin path and settings.py 28 row (#'django.contrib.admin',)